How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 5. Repeat every time you water for 4–6 weeks

-Alternative option: You can also use a hydrogen peroxide solution (1 part 3% hydrogen peroxide to 4 parts water).
-It kills larvae on contact, but it also kills beneficial soil bacteria.
-I prefer BTI because it’s more targeted.
+Alternative: a hydrogen-peroxide drench (1 part 3% hydrogen peroxide to 4 parts water) kills larvae on contact, but it also kills beneficial soil bacteria — I prefer BTI because it’s more targeted.

 Step 2: Trap the Adults with Yellow Sticky Traps

-Yellow sticky trap placed near soil surface to catch adult fungus gnats
+Yellow sticky trap placed near the soil surface to catch adult fungus gnats

 Step 3 (Optional): Add a Physical Barrier

-For extra protection, add a 1/4-inch layer of sand on top of your soil.
-This prevents adult gnats from reaching the soil to lay eggs.
+For extra protection, add a ¼-inch layer of sand on top of the soil to stop adults reaching it to lay eggs.
+Use sand, not pebbles or decorative rocks — pebbles leave gaps gnats slip straight through.

 Sand barrier compared to pebbles for preventing fungus gnats